kstenerud/concise-encoding/ce-structure.md

 Conversion between binary and decimal float values **MUST** be done using a method that effectively produces the same result in the destination type as the following algorithm would:

-1. Convert the source value to its string-based decimal float encoding.
+1. Convert the source value to its string-based decimal float encoding using the standard library.
-2. Convert the string value into the destination type.
+2. Convert the string value into the destination type using the standard library.

 Where conversion between binary float and decimal string representation follows one of the commonly accepted conversion algorithms present in most standard libraries, for example: